oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/05-autoupgrade/autoupgrade.md

     ```
     </details>

 9. Wait until the upgrade completes.
-Depending on the hardware, the upgrade will take about 15-25 minutes.
+Depending on the lab platform, the upgrade will take about 15-25 minutes.
 Don't exit from the AutoUpgrade console.
 Leave it running.

 11. Optionally, you can complete some of the other self-contained labs.